felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

 columns = ["zip_code", "wages"]  # Value type is ambiguous
 ```

 ### Integers/Floats

-When possible, number names should indicate the how the value that is being
+When possible, number names should indicate the how the value should be
 used.
 Contrary to the rules regarding collections, there are a many
 well-understood values that indicate a number which should be unambiguous.